lxa9867/ImageFolder/README.md

 ## Features

 🚨🚨🚨 New (2025.03): We are supporting latent perturbation + pFID evaluation proposed in RobustTok!
+Refer to [perturbation.py](tokenizer/tokenizer_image/latent_perturbation.py).
 ```
 # Plug and play perturbation to improve your tokenizer‘s latent robustness
 import latent_perturbation as LP